-Content delivery networks are used for over 44% of the top million websites.
+Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 Before we go further, let’s answer “what is a CDN?”